We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 - publication name

 - organization details

 - number of votes for an item

 …and that’s just scratching the surface!

-So before diving in and adding markup to your site, it’s a good idea to take look at the Schema.org website to get a more complete overview of the types of additional information you can add.
+So before diving in and adding markup to your site, it’s a good idea to take look at the Schema.org website to get a more comprehensive overview of the types of additional information you can add.

-Once you’ve decided on what Schema you want on your Squarespace site, there are three steps involved in getting it on there successfully.
+But once you’ve decided on what Schema you want on your Squarespace site, there are three steps involved in getting it on there successfully.

 Let’s go through these steps now.

-Generating your Schema markup code
+1. Generate your Schema markup code

 All of them work in a fairly similar way — you specify what sort of Schema markup you’d like to add, fill in the necessary details (about your article, product, business etc.) and the code is output for you.